An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Applications

-An ECoS backlighter would improve x-ray diffraction studies with higher energy x-rays ($20-50$~keV) and improved time resolution ($<$100~ps).
+An ECOS backlighter would improve x-ray diffraction studies by introducing higher-energy x rays (20 to 50~keV) and improved time resolution ($<$100~ps).
 Use of the Compton scattering source would eliminate the hot-electron background associated with the x-ray source foil.
-Sampling with x-rays above 20~keV would allow an increase in the detector shielding that would reduce x-ray background from the driven sample $(T \sim $ few keV).
-Together, these improvements would reduce the background in the data by more than 2 orders of magnitude.
+Sampling with x rays above 20~keV would benefit the measurement in three ways: by allowing an increase in the detector shielding to reduce x-ray background from the driven sample $(T \sim $ few keV); by reducing the x-ray scattering dispersion for a given lattice spacing, which results in higher x-ray fluence in the signal region; and by increasing the number of accessible scattering planes (Q-range) in the sample.
+These improvements are expected to reduce the background by more than two orders of magnitude and allow for the determination of complex crystal and liquid structures.
 This benefit would compensate for the reduction in scattering signal; however, at least $10^{10}$ photons in the source would likely be required.